Image guide··11 min read

 When you actually need desktop software

-Honest answer: sometimes the browser isn't the right tool.
-Toolbelt handles single-image resize + format switch in seconds, and that covers most use cases, but the following genuinely need desktop software:
+Sometimes the browser isn't the right tool.
+Toolbelt handles single-image resize + format switch in seconds, which covers most needs.
+The following genuinely need desktop software:

-If none of those apply to your task, the browser is the right answer — and it's dramatically faster than opening a 2 GB desktop app for a single resize.
+If none of those apply, the browser is the right answer — and it's dramatically faster than opening a 2 GB desktop app for one resize.

 Resizing on mobile — a slightly different story

-About half our readers will land on this guide from a phone.
-Good news: Toolbelt's resizer works the same on iOS Safari and Android Chrome as it does on desktop — same bicubic quality, same format options, same result.
+About half of you will land on this guide from a phone.
+Good news: Toolbelt's resizer works the same on iOS Safari and Android Chrome as on desktop — same bicubic quality, same format options, same result.

 The one caveat is memory.
-Phones have less RAM than laptops, and a 50 MP photo (8000 × 6000 pixels) eats about 800 MB as a decoded canvas.
+Phones have less RAM than laptops, and a 50 MP photo (8000×6000 pixels) takes about 800 MB as a decoded canvas.
 That's fine on a current-gen iPhone or Pixel but can crash Safari on a 2018 phone.
 If the resizer silently fails on a big photo, the reason is almost always memory — compress on desktop, or resize in two steps (first to 50%, then to your final size).

 Resize Image tool mobile view — result panel showing a resized photo preview, 800 × 600, test-image.webp, 14.5 KB, full-width Download button.